rulerrobin/SelfEduTracker/Learning_Log2022.md

 ### 22 June 2022

 Re opened my old github accound and made a sort of blog/tracker for a future portfolio of my skills and the road I am taking to become a SWE.
 Took a while to figure out why markdown was not working but have got a barebones set up going.

+### 23 June 2022

+Decided to do TOP as it will help more than programming in a real environment and I can practice basic things using Code Academy if I need to.